isralduke/portfolio-11ty/src/about/index.md

 ### Accessibility is Important

-With <a href="https://courses.edx.org/certificates/42dc6997e0c4460f885d0763411dee0c" target="_blank">my W3C-certified knowledge</a> of semantic markup and accessibility, I can meaningfully contribute to creating accessible experiences for all users.
 It’s immoral to lock out users.
-It’s bad business to reduce your potential customers.
+It’s also bad business to deflate your potential customer base.
+My <a href="https://courses.edx.org/certificates/42dc6997e0c4460f885d0763411dee0c" target="_blank">W3C-certified knowledge of semantic markup and accessibility</a> empowers me to meaningfully contribute to team efforts.
+At any stage of planning and design, from research to information architecture to development, I can contribute to a meaningful experience.

 ### Personal